Egyptian court drops case against Mubarak over 2011 protest deaths

 Mubarak, 86, was sentenced to life in prison in 2012 for conspiring to murder 239 demonstrators, sowing chaos and creating a security vacuum during the 18-day revolt, but an appeals court ordered a retrial.

-His supporters erupted in celebration when the verdicts of that retrial - which also cleared Mubarak's former interior minister, Habib al-Adly, and six aides - were read out.
+His supporters erupted into celebration when the verdicts of that retrial - which also cleared Mubarak's former interior minister Habib al-Adly and six aides - were read out.
 The defendants had denied the charges.

 Supporters outside court, carrying pictures of the ex-air force officer who dominated the most populous Arab nation for three decades, far outnumbered families of protesters who died in the Tahrir Square revolt that had embodied the hopes of Arab Spring uprisings that spread through the region.

-The judge said criminal charges should never have been brought against Mubarak.
+The judge said criminal charges should never have been brought against Mubarak in the case.
 The decision can be appealed, however, and the former leader was not freed as he is serving a three-year jail term in a separate embezzlement case.

-Many Egyptians who lived through Mubarak's rule view it as a period of autocracy and crony capitalism.
+Many Egyptians who lived through Mubarak's rule view it as a period of autocracy and crony capitalism and considered it a victory to see him behind bars.

 Sisi, who went on to win a presidential election in May, launched a crackdown on Mursi and his Muslim Brotherhood.
 Authorities have jailed thousands of Brotherhood supporters and sentenced hundreds to death in mass trials that drew international criticism.

-By contrast, Mubarak-era figures are slowly being cleared of charges and a series of laws curtailing political freedoms have raised fears among activists that the old leadership is regaining influence.
-Saturday's verdict was seen as the latest sign that rights won in 2011 were being eroded.
+By contrast, Mubarak-era figures are slowly being cleared of charges and a series of laws curtailing political freedoms have raised fears among activists that the old leadership was regaining influence.
+Saturday's verdict was seen as the latest sign by activists the rights won in 2011 were being eroded.

 "This is a political verdict.
 The judiciary has been procrastinating for four years so they could clear him after hope had been lost," the father of Ahmed Khaleefa, 19, who was killed in 2011, told Reuters outside the court.